hlvs-apps/interactive_table/README.md

 ## Usage
 **NOTE:** *Like in DataTable2, don't put the InteractiveDataTable inside unbounded parents.
-You don't need scrollables anymore (e.g. SingleChildScrollView) - widgets handle scrolling by themselves.
+You don't need scrollables anymore (e.g. SingleChildScrollView) - InteractiveDataTable handles scrolling on its own.
 If you need an InteractiveDataTable inside a Column(), wrap it into Expanded() or Flexible().*

 1. Install the package according to the [installation](https://pub.dev/packages/interactive_table/install) page.
 2. Import the package: